-Mae Tang is a district in Chiang Mae province, about an hour and a half away from Chiang Mai city.
+Mae Taeng is a district in Chiang Mae province, about an hour and a half away from Chiang Mai city.
 On its western side, Mae Tang borders with Pai (which belongs to Mae Hong Son province) and the road leading to the town of Pai.
 On its northern side, Mae Tang borders with Chiang Dao district and the way leading north towards Chiang Rai.

 The excellent geographical location of Mae Tang area, it’s various attractions and diverse activities, make it a significant point in all our luxury tour routes through northern Thailand.
 Therefore, I’ve chosen Mae Tang as the branching spot for these routes.